Controlling Language and Diffusion Models by Transporting Activations: Transporting Neuron Activations

 \subsection{Low Budget Estimators for Transport Maps}

-Since a modern \GM can have millions of activations, we seek maps $T$ that are cheap to evaluate and store, with very few parameters.
-Following \citet{suau2024whispering}, we focus on maps that factorize \textit{independently} along each dimension (each activation). $T$ is therefore described as a collection of $ML$ independent univariate maps, where each map indexed by $m,l$ should ideally map the marginal distribution of $\mu$ in that coordinate to that of $\nu$.
+Since a modern \GM can have millions of activations, an ideal transport estimator for $T$ must be easy to learn, cheap to store in memory, and blazing fast to evaluate to avoid overheads at inference time.
+Additionally, because the estimation of OT maps is known to be plagued by the curse of dimensionality~\citep[Chap.
+2]{chewi2024statistical}, notable care must be taken to have map estimates that generalize reasonably well.
+These issues are all compounded by the fact that our final method, as presented in \S\ref{subsec:sequentialmaps} builds on a composition of such OT maps (i.e. maps for a layer are estimated on samples that are themselves obtained by using maps for a previous layer).
+For all these fundamental reasons, we work our way from very simple map estimators, and follow \citet{suau2024whispering} to focus on maps that factorize \textit{independently} along each dimension (each activation). $T$ is therefore described as a collection of $ML$ independent univariate maps, where each map indexed by $m,l$ should ideally map the marginal distribution of $\mu$ in that coordinate to that of $\nu$.
 Recall that:

 \begin{prop}[Univariate Transport Maps] \citep[Chap.2]{santambrogio2015optimal} Let $\rho,\tau\in \mathcal{P}(\mathbb{R})$ be two univariate distributions.
 For any submodular cost $c:\mathbb{R}\times \mathbb{R}\rightarrow\mathbb{R}$ (\ie such that $\partial c/\partial x\partial y<0$), the optimal transport map $T$ that can transport $\rho$ to $\tau$ is $T^\star=Q_\tau\circ F_\rho$, where $Q_\tau$ and $F_\rho$ are respectively the quantile function of $\tau$ and the cumulant density function (CDF) of $\rho$. \end{prop}